Journalism College Rankings

 1. Pennsylvania State University in University Park

-U.S. News & World Report ranked Pennsylvania State University (Penn State) among the top 50 national universities, as well as 13th among public schools, for 2012.
-Penn State has been offering journalism classes since 1914; the university's journalism program has been accredited by the ACEJMC since 1974.
+U.S. News & World Report ranked Pennsylvania State University (Penn State) among the top 50 national universities, as well as tied for 14th among public schools, for 2015.
 Through the Department of Journalism, undergraduates can pursue a track in broadcast journalism, print journalism or visual communication.
 Penn State also offers a focused specialty for students interested in sports journalism.
+Students have been known to gain jobs and internships with many prominent journalism outlets.

 2. University of Illinois at Urbana-Champaign in Champaign

-The University of Illinois at Urbana-Champaign (UIUC) also ranked among the top 50 national universities, according to U.S. News & World Report in 2012.
-In 2010, The Wall Street Journal surveyed the nation's top recruiters about which schools had the best graduates entering the workforce, and UIUC ranked third on that list.
+The University of Illinois at Urbana-Champaign (UIUC) also ranked among the top 50 national universities, according to U.S. News & World Report in 2015.
 Students in the school's Department of Journalism can choose from among three majors: broadcast journalism, news-editorial journalism or general journalism.
 The school also offers a master's degree in journalism that takes 12-16 months to complete.

 3. University of Texas at Austin